inai simple cantik

 Pro tip: Always do a patch test first to ensure you don’t have an allergic reaction.

-Next up, lemon-sugar sealant spray.
+Next up, Lemon-sugar sealant spray.
 This simple mixture keeps the henna paste moist, helping you achieve a darker stain.
-Here’s a quick recipe: two parts lemon juice to one part sugar.
+The recipe’s straightforward: two parts lemon juice to one part sugar.

 Shake well before using.